Look What's Happened to Rosemary's Baby: The Book of Andrew

 Adrian regains consciousness with amnesia in a hospital.
 He is kept there against his will, as his fingerprints match the set that the police found on the broken power cord used to kill Peter.
-A nurse named Ellen tells him his name is "Adrian"; however, he insists his name is "Andrew", because he remembers his mother calling him "Andrew".
-Not knowing if Ellen will believe him or not, he is hesitant about telling her what he remembers about the cult.
+Nurse Ellen tells him his name is "Adrian"; however, he insists his name is "Andrew", because he remembers his mother calling him "Andrew".
+Not knowing if Ellen will believe him or not, he is hesitant about mentioning what he remembers about the cult.
 Ellen does believe him and helps him escape.
-When Guy is notified of Andrew's escape from the hospital, he fears Andrew may follow him and kill him in a fit of rage.
+When notified of Andrew's escape from the hospital, Guy fears a furious Andrew may follow him and kill him.

 On the run, Andrew and Ellen stop at a motel, where she seduces him.
-She then admits to him that she is a cult member, and she drugs and rapes him.
-He falls asleep having a terrible nightmare of Ellen as a type of harpy that tears at his chest.
+She then admits that she is a cult member, and she drugs and rapes him.
+He falls asleep having a nightmare of Ellen as a type of harpy that tears at his chest.
 When Andrew later wakes up and goes outside looking for Ellen, a speeding car tries to run him down.
-Andrew manages to get out of the way; however, Ellen is hit.
+Andrew gets out of the way; however, Ellen is hit.
 The car crashes, killing the driver, who Andrew discovers was Guy.
 Confused and scared, Andrew runs away into the night.

-The film ends with Roman and Minnie sitting in the waiting room of a hospital to visit their pregnant granddaughter.
-After the doctor informs them that the pregnancy should continue as normal, their granddaughter is revealed to be Ellen, who survived her injuries.
-During the end credits, Ellen is seen giving birth to Andrew's baby, Rosemary's grandchild.
+Roman and Minnie later sit in the waiting room of a hospital to visit their pregnant granddaughter.
+After Dr. Lister informs them that the pregnancy should continue as normal, their granddaughter is revealed to be Ellen, who survived her injuries.
+Ellen eventually gives birth.